matrix-org/matrix-spec-proposals/drafts/general_api.rst

 - e.g. Whether this client supports VoIP

 When a session is started, the client needs to provide a capability set.
-The server will take the "union" of all the user's connected clients' capability sets and send the hash of the capabilities as part of presence information (not necesarily as a ``m.presence`` event, but it should act like presence events).
+The server will take the hashes of all the user's connected clients' capability sets and send the list of hashes as part of presence information (not necesarily as a ``m.presence`` event, but it should act like presence events).
+It is sent as a list instead of a union of hashes because hashes work best when they don't change.
+A union of many devices' hashes will change frequently when devices come on and offline (``max hashes = 2^num_devices``).
+In contrast, the size of the list would vary, but the hashes themselves would remain the same for a given device (``max hashes = num_devices``).
+Keeping the hashes the same is the best as that means clients do not need to request the capabilities for the given hash.

 On first signup, the client will attempt to send the hash and be most likely refused by the home server as it does not know the full capability set for that